-HS219 Client Records, Case Management, and Care Coordination 3 class hr/wk, 3 cr.
+HS219 Client Records, Case Management, and Care Coordination

 Covers the preparation of clinical documentation related to screening and intake processes, assessments, treatment plans, reports, progress notes, discharge summaries, using medical/behavioral health terminology and other client-related data and care coordination..
 Applies State, HIPAA, ASAM, and other professionally relevant standards.
 Prerequisite: HS150, HS154, and HS170; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
 Sp